 Apostilization of your documents can be a time-consuming process.
 You will need to obtain an original, certified copy of the document you are required to apostille.
 Once obtained, the original document will have to be submitted to the issuing office of authentications, such as the Secretary of State or the US State Dept, for apostille.
 The biggest challenge in the apostille process is the unique document and Secretary of State or State Dept requirements one must meet before the document is valid for apostille.
 We will prepare, file, and obtain your apostille documents on your behalf in the most convenient and professional manner.

 The documents we can obtain a State Department apostille on such as college diplomas, birth certificates, FBI reports, transcripts, marriage certificates, death certificates, FBI background reports, social security letters, company bylaws, powers of attorney agreements, trademarks, university diplomas, school, and court transcripts, warrants, extraditions, agreements, certificates of good standing and much more!
 We also offer certified apostille translation services for over 25 languages.
 There is no need for you to coordinate with an outside translation company for your foreign language documents.
-If you need to apostille a document, you can be confident knowing that we will handle the entire process for you from start to finish and offer some of the lowest rates in the Lowell MA area.
+If you need to apostille a document, you can be confident knowing that we will handle the entire process for you from start to finish and offer some of the lowest rates in the Boston MA area.

 What Is Included In The Apostille